petrov-lab/dry_lab_guides/README.md

 ---

 Let's briefly look at `profile/config.yaml` to see what arguments we will be running the `snakemake` command with.

+NOTE: This has been updated, there is no longer a default `--cpus-per-task` line.
 ```bash
 executor: cluster-generic
 configfile: parameters_config.yaml